MetaTrader 5 review

 What is MetaTrader 5?

-We review trading platforms, tech vendors, and infrastructure tools for the prop trading industry.
+We review trading platforms, Prop CRMs, payment processors, liquidity vendors, KYC tools, broker technology providers, and infrastructure tools built for prop firms and broker operators.

-This review is based on publicly available information as of March 2026.
-FundedTrading B2B may earn a commission if you contact MetaQuotes or related vendors through links on this page.
+Review note: This review is based on publicly available information as of May 2026.
+FundedTrading B2B may earn a commission if you contact MetaQuotes or MetaTrader 5 through links on this page.
 This does not affect our review or scoring.
 We list both positive and negative findings regardless of commercial relationships.
-Always verify current pricing and features directly with the vendor before making a decision.
+Always verify current pricing, licensing, server setup, supported jurisdictions, prop-firm eligibility, integrations, and commercial terms directly with the vendor before making a decision.

 Author By